UBC-MDS/stock_analyzer/README.md

 - `movingAverage`

-This function applies the moivng average model to all measurements of stock price and returns a pandas dataframe contraining in-sample fitted values.
-Users can specify the length of moving average windows.
+This function applies the moving average model to all measurements of stock price and returns a pandas dataframe containing in-sample fitted values.
+Users can specify the length of moving average windows (unit: days).

-- `exponential_smoothing_series`
+- `exponentialSmoothing`

 This function performs exponential smoothing on historical stock price time series data.
 Users can specify the `alpha` parameter for smoothing.

-- `visualizeMovingAverage`
+- `visMovingAverage`

 This function creates a line chart showing the raw historical data and fitted data using the moving average method.

+- `visExpSmoothing`
+This function creates a line chart showing the raw historical data and fitted data using the exponential smoothing method.

 ## Python Ecosystem